Industrial Ventilation - 6. Air Cleaning Devices

 These filtration devices capture particulate contaminants as they pass through a specialized fabric filter.
 The most common example of a filtration device is a "bag house".
 It traps dusts by slowly passing air through many layers of fabric.
 Gradually, a dust layer accumulates on the fabric.
 This dust also acts as the filter and initially improves the dust collecting effectiveness of the system.
 After continued build-up of dust, the fabric becomes too clogged.
 The dust must be removed by either an automatic system, which shakes the dust from the fabric or by replacing the fabric bags.

 Industries that commonly use a fabric collection system include foundries, grain handling, material handling, and crushing and grinding operations.

-The most common type of centrifugal collectors example is a cyclone collector.
+The most common type of centrifugal collectors is the cyclone collector.
 These collectors separate particulates from the air by forcing the air to "spin" (similar to a cyclone or tornado).
 Spinning the air "throws" the contaminant into the outside edge of the air stream, and causes the particulates to fall or settle out of the air.
 Cyclone collectors are commonly used for the removal of coarse dust from an air stream and often as a pre-cleaner before a more efficient dust collector, and/or as a product separator.
 It is not suitable for the collection of fine particles.

-Common uses are woodworking operations, rubber grinding, and as pre-cleaners before fabric filters.
+Common uses are in woodworking operations, rubber grinding, and as pre-cleaners before fabric filters.

 Electrostatic precipitators remove fine particles from the air by placing an electrical charge on the particles.
 The particles are then attracted to an oppositely charged collection plate.
 Electrostatic precipitators are very efficient at collecting fine particles but cannot be used in very dusty operations because they clog easily.